Aerial Robot Simulation via the Pegasus Extension¶

 Custom Pegasus Node in AirStack¶

-AirStack extends the core Pegasus Simulator through a Custom Pegasus OmniGraph Node.
+To make things more GUI-friendly for the user, AirStack maintains a fork of Pegasus Simulator that enables Pegasus's features from an Omnigraph node.
 This node serves as an Isaac Sim OmniGraph action graph wrapper around the Pegasus Sim code which can then be saved in Universal Scene Description (USD) format which are easily readable in Isaac-Sim.
 This design allows Pegasus-based simulations to be defined entirely in USD, enabling scenario reusability and modular composition.
 Users can drop the same Pegasus node into different environments or swap robots while maintaining consistent physics and control behavior.

 Through this approach, AirStack leverages Pegasus to create a flexible, reusable, and realistic simulation framework for aerial robotics research and development.